Controlling Biofilm Transport with Porous Metamaterials Designed with Bayesian Learning: Results Discussion

 \subsection{Lattice and Porous Materials}

-Figure \ref{fig6} shows the reconstructed design space and the sampling process along with the sampling density updated by the EI acquisition function, similar to what we did in Figure \ref{fig4} to answer our Question (I).
-It can be observed from Figure \ref{fig6} \textbf{A1} that the reconstructed design space from 300 evaluations is much more nonconvex compared with that of the 2D porous membrane (Figure \ref{fig4} \textbf{A}) and porous media (Figure \ref{fig6} \textbf{A2}), but the sampling are more concentrated toward the mid-top region ($N_{\rm unit}\approx 0.5$ \& $\bar{\mathcal{D}}\in[0.4,0.5]$).
-Figure \ref{fig6} \textbf{B1} is created to better visualize this region ($N_{\rm unit}\in [1,10]$ \& $\bar{\mathcal{D}}\in [0.3,0.5]$), in which by qualitative estimation one deduces that there are more sampling points around $N_{\rm unit}=6$ and $\bar{\mathcal{D}} = 0.5$.
-Comparing the reconstructed design space and the sampling density (Figure \ref{fig6} \textbf{C1}), one observes that the general trends of the sampling density and the reconstructed design space overlap well, where we thence pick $N_{unit}=6$ and $\bar{\mathcal{D}}=0.45$ for further characterization simulations based on qualitative observations (Figure \ref{fig7} \textbf{1}).
-Figure \ref{fig6} \textbf{A2} shows that the reconstructed design space shapes like a ``tilted wave'' --- the higher objective values are distributed along the ``cross-split'' across the design space coordinates.
-By observing both the Figure \ref{fig6} \textbf{A2} \& \textbf{C2} we deduce that the sampling density is more centered toward the ``upper design space''.
+Figure \ref{fig6} shows the reconstructed design space and the sampling process along with the sampling density updated by the EI acquisition function.
+It can be observed from Figure \ref{fig6} \textbf{A1} that the reconstructed design space from 300 evaluations is much more nonconvex compared with that of the 2D porous membrane (Figure \ref{fig4} \textbf{A}) and porous media (Figure \ref{fig6} \textbf{A2}), but the sampling is more concentrated toward the mid-top region ($N_{\rm unit}\approx 0.5$ \& $\bar{\mathcal{D}}\in[0.4,0.5]$).
+Figure \ref{fig6} \textbf{B1} visualizes this subregion ($N_{\rm unit}\in [1,10]$ \& $\bar{\mathcal{D}}\in [0.3,0.5]$), in which by qualitative estimation one deduces that there are more sampling points around $N_{\rm unit}=6$ and $\bar{\mathcal{D}} = 0.5$.
+Comparing the reconstructed design space and the sampling density (Figure \ref{fig6} \textbf{C1}), one observes that the general trends of the sampling density and the reconstructed design space overlap well, where we thence pick $N_{unit}=6$ and $\bar{\mathcal{D}}=0.45$ for further simulations based on qualitative observations (Figure \ref{fig7} \textbf{1}).
+Figure \ref{fig6} \textbf{A2} shows that the reconstructed design space is shaped like a ``tilted wave'' --- the higher objective values are distributed along the ``cross-split'' across the design space coordinates.
+By observing Figures \ref{fig6} \textbf{A2} \& \textbf{C2}, we deduce that the sampling density is more biased towards the ``upper design space''.
 Hence, we only extract the zoomed view of the top-mid design space in Figure \ref{fig6} \textbf{B2} ($N_{\rm unit}\in [1,10]$ \& $\bar{\mathcal{D}}\in[0.9,1.2]$).
-From Figure \ref{fig6} \textbf{B2} we pick $N_{\rm unit} = 7$ and $\bar{\mathcal{D}} = 1.1$ to conduct characterization tests in Figure \ref{fig7} \textbf{2}.
+From Figure \ref{fig6} \textbf{B2}, we pick $N_{\rm unit} = 7$ and $\bar{\mathcal{D}} = 1.1$ to conduct characterization tests in Figure \ref{fig7} \textbf{2}.